Class, Labor, and American Capitalism

-Midterm, final, 1-2 page Unemployed Nation Hearings report, 3-4 page labor event observation paper, and 7-10 page research paper or service learning report.
+Midterm, final, 3 page labor event observation paper, and 7-10 page research paper or service learning report, weekly reading responses.
 No one may pass the course without completing each of these assignments.

-They will be weighted as follows: midterm (25%), final (25%), research paper or service learning project (30%), Unemployment Hearings report (3%), labor event report (7%), class participation (10%).
+They will be weighted as follows: midterm (20%), final (25%), research paper or service learning project (30%), labor event report (10%), class participation/reading responses (15%).
 The class participation grade will depend largely on the weekly discussions of assigned readings and on several short response-to-readings assignments.
 Generally we will set aside an hour each Thursday to discuss the readings.

 SCHEDULE OF LECTURES & READINGS

 Week 1: ( read Freeland, Plutocrats, 1-87)

 Week 3: (read Green, Death in Haymarket, 1-159)